CEMPH/Machine_Learning_R_Python/README.md

 ## Descriptions
-This is the scripts from training course of Dr. Eugenio
+This is the scripts from training course of Dr. EUGENIO ALLADIO